NWalker4483/MSUMonitor/README.md

 * Implement Check ```WebsisSessionIsActive``` Function to check logins
 * Implement course registration in ```register_for_course``` Function
 * Implement system and interface testing
+* As it currently works sending notification emails blocks the program.
+In the future this should be done in a seperate thread.
+* Check that all important operations/changes are logged (Use your personal descretion fo what is important)
+* Set up somewhere for users to email the development team
 ## Darius
 * Create Email Templates Files for various notifications
 * * Added_to_waitlist_with_registration.txt